menu

 In tournaments and pro-play, you'll see multiple players running Freestyle teams in every top 8.

-The only real downside of Freestyle, is that it's peak damage from an individual combo is generally lower than Double Down, but for most teams, the benefits outweigh the consequences.
+The only real downside of Freestyle, is that its peak damage from an individual combo is generally lower than Double Down, but for most teams, the benefits outweigh the consequences.

 Easier to Execute